Adding a feature

 • Renamed “Review” to “Explanation” in order to ensure users had a noticeable distinction between sections.

-The chart (in the middle) was expanded on, as well as having a bit of color added to distinguish the formal and informal terms in this section.
+The chart in the middle was fixed to match Duolingo’s style, as well as having a bit of color added to distinguish the formal and informal terms in this section.
+It was a challenge to find a way to condense said chart without neglecting information nor shifting away from the existing style, but ultimately the final product was appreciated.

 The first thing I did was rename the section to “Practice”, to alleviate the confusion interviewees had.
-For consistency with the Explanation section, I changed the style here to better emulate what Duolingo does.
+As with the Explanation section, I changed the design to be easily understood while maintaining the existing aesthetic of the app.
+The only difference here was that I gave users the chance to go directly into practicing these concepts, which is reminiscent of an existing function.

 Final version